Manage pipeline sets for index parallelization

 When you enable multiple pipeline sets on a forwarder, each pipeline handles both data input and output.
 In the case of a heavy forwarder, each pipeline also handles parsing.

-The forwarder uses round-robin load balancing to allocate new inputs across its pipeline sets.
+The forwarder always uses round-robin load balancing to allocate new inputs across its pipeline sets.
+Weighted-random selection is not available for forwarders.

 The forwarder forwards the output streams independently of each other.
 If the forwarder is configured for load balancing, it load balances each output stream separately.
 The receiving indexer handles each stream coming from the forwarder separately, as if each stream were coming from a different forwarder.